 - Much less impact on the environment.
 Because they are so small for their power, aneutronic fusion generators will have a small impact overall on the environment, including mining the material needed to make them.
 Each 5 MW generator will weigh about 3 tons and occupy a small building the size of a garage, about 20 square meters.
 By contrast, solar energy requires at least 10,000 square meters—2 football fields– for the same power and 1600 tons of material.
 A 5MW wind turbine has a support over 100 meters tall, a rotor diameter of over 120 meters and weighs more than 500 tons.

 - Steady source of power.
-Focus Fusion generators will produce steady power, that can be switched on or off in small, 5 MW increments as load varies, in contract to solar and wind whose output is both variable and somewhat unpredictable.
+Focus Fusion generators will produce steady power, that can be switched on or off in small, 5 MW increments as load varies, in contrast to solar and wind whose output is both variable and somewhat unpredictable.
 In fact, during the transition to an all-fusion economy, Focus Fusion generators can be used to stabilize the grid relative to the variable inputs from solar and wind.
 In fact, New Jersey’s Board of Public Utilities expressed interest in just this possibility.

 These advantages have a huge social impact.
 Aneutronic fusion could be introduced rapidly, once it is developed, as its cheapness would make it easy to replace existing power sources.
 Even more important, if could be introduced widely the poorest parts of the world, such as Africa and the Indian subcontinent, where wide swaths of the population have today no access to electricity.
 Finally, extremely cheap energy would make possible almost complete recycling, as it would be possible to have all waste from every source—garbage, industrial waste– recycled to raw materials in ultra-high temperature plasma torches.
 Toxic dumps can be wiped out with plasma torches and reduced to their elements and it would be possible to even remove carbon dioxide form the atmosphere.
 See a summary of Focus Fusion benefits.
 Several devices use aneutronic fuel.
 Our approach uses a plasma focus device.